-Miss having sausage rolls for brunch?
-Learn how to make sausage rolls yourself and enjoy this Great British classic at home.
+Want to make yummy sausage rolls for brunch?
+Learn how to make sausage rolls yourself and enjoy this British classic at home.
 In fact, once you've tried homemade sausage rolls, you may never choose to have shop bought ones again, they're that good fresh out of the oven.

 Bear in mind that this recipe uses pre-made puff pastry, although if you're a keen baker, you are welcome to try to make it yourself.

 Find more delicious recipes at our hub page.

 For a batch of delicious homemade sausage rolls enough for four, you'll need:

 - Fresh thyme, sage, or rosemary, a sprig